-Project Based Voucher Housing Program Assistance requires the applicant to actively participate in the FSS program.
-Failure to work with the FSS program will make the applicant ineligible for assistance.
+Project Based Voucher Housing Program Assistance encourages the applicant to actively participate in the FSS program.
 In addition the applicant/tenant must abide by the housing guidelines and lease agreements.
 Should the applicant/tenant not abide by the guidelines they will be terminated from the program.